Deepak-Parappagoudar/ChatWithDocs-using-Langchain-Streamlit-and-Hugging-Face/README.md

 It is recommended to run this in a GPU accelerated environment.
 If not, you could always use smaller models.
 To do this, you have make appropiate changes in get_llm() function in [app.py](app.py).

-Alternatively, you could use OpenAI API if you a have dollar to two to spare.
+Alternatively, you could use OpenAI API if you a have dollar or two to spare.

 ## Usage: